goblimey/learn-unix/README.md

-# learn-unix a Docker Version of the UNIX Learn CBT package
+# A Docker Version of the UNIX Learn CBT package

 Learn is a Computer-Based Teaching tool that gives basic training in using UNIX and Linux.